stateSpaceRobotics/ESP32_Tutorials/Tutorial_2_Multi-Core/README.md

 ## Software
 ### Project Setup
 Now, we can setup a new project for the tutorial.
 Follow the steps you learned from Tutorial 1 to create a project named `Tutorial_2_Multi-Core`.
-Make sure to open `main.cpp` in Atom if you haven't already!
+Make sure to open `main.cpp` in VSCode if you haven't already!

 ### FreeRTOS and CoreID's
 For the ESP32, the Arduino framework is based off of a lower-level software framework call FreeRTOS (Free Real-Time Operating System).
 As a result, when we include the Arduino libraries, we also get access to FreeRTOS.
 As part of FreeRTOS, we have access to a variety of functions and objects designed to make multi-core programming easy.
 The first, and most basic, function we will use is `xPortGetCoreID()`.
 This function returns a number (0 or 1 for the ESP32) corresponding to the core that is running the call to `xPortGetCoreID`.